Toilet tank repair

 The toilet is quiet for a while, then refills even though nobody flushed.

-Start here: Add dye to the tank and watch the bowl.
-Color showing in the bowl points to a flapper, seal, or flush valve seat leak.
+Start here: Add dye to the tank and wait.
+If color shows up in the bowl, water is sneaking past the flapper, seal, or valve seat.

 Flush is weak, short, or needs the handle held down